 Building and managing your credit responsibly is crucial for reaching financial goals.
-This 45-minute module will help you learn what credit is, how personal creditworthiness is built and maintained, and the factors to consider when choosing a credit card.
+This 45-minute module develops students' awareness of what credit is, how personal creditworthiness is built and maintained, and the factors to consider in choosing different types of loans.

-Getting Game-Ready: In football, as in other sports, statistics are used to measure how well individual football players perform, as well as where the team stands in the league's rankings.
+Getting Your Class Game-Ready: In football, as in other sports, statistics are used to measure how well individual football players perform, as well as where the team stands in the league's rankings.
 Favorable numbers play a huge part in how the football player does in their career, as well as whether the team eventually makes it to the playoffs or the Super Bowl.

-Once you start using credit, whether through credit cards, student loans, or other forms of borrowing, you begin building a credit history.
-Your credit history is a bit like a player's statistics in football.
+Once students start using credit, whether through credit cards, student loans, or other forms of borrowing, they begin building a credit history.
+This credit history is a bit like a player's statistics in football.
 By looking at your past financial statistics, banks or lenders can evaluate and measure the likelihood that you'll be able to pay off debt if they decide to give you a loan or a credit card.
 In other words, your credit history, measured using past performance with money, determines what kind of credit risk you are.

-As you begin to build credit, it's important to learn about creditworthiness and how it can affect one's financial future.
-Avoiding mistakes that damage your creditworthiness is vital, because once it's damaged, restoring your creditworthiness can be a long and difficult process.
+As young adults begin to build credit, it's important for them to learn about creditworthiness and how it can affect one's financial future.
+Avoiding mistakes that damage creditworthiness is vital, because once it's damaged, restoring that creditworthiness may be a long and difficult process.